NaimShk07/MERN_Stack_Interview_Prep/06_Node_Express/newnotes/express_qna.md

 #### 9. How do you handle environment variables in an Express app?

+- Environment variables are used to store sensitive or configuration data separately from your source code, like:
+- Database passwords, API keys, Port, Secrets (JWT_SECRET, etc.),

 #### 10. How can you serve static files in Express?

 #### 11. What is the role of the `package.json` file in an Express project?